Research Development and Application Resources

 - The Department of Medicine has many designated ‘innovation liaisons’ within the Divisions to help researchers connect with CU Innovations.
 Their goal is to increase participation and engagement in commercialization and entrepreneurship

 activities.
 Division innovation liaisons provide a point of contact for CU Innovations and will support communications between researchers and CU Innovations regarding intellectual property and technology transfer.
-For more information, contact

 For assistance, contact: